 The classes in Killorglin are run by Marc Dourieu who held a first dan in Shotokan before taking up Shorin-ryu while he was staying in France in 2014/2015.

 In 2016, Marc spent two weeks in Okinawa with Sensei Rault training under the guidance of Master Minoru Higa.

 This visit to the birthplace of karate convinced him to change the way he practices karate and to follow the training methods and the teaching of the Kyudokan.
 The shorter fighting range and practical nature of Shorin-ryu karate seemed a better fit for his personality and aspirations.

-Since his return from Okinawa, Marc has been teaching a Shorin-ryu class in Killorglin every Tuesday evening (and the odd Friday evening) with a small but dedicated group of students.
+Since his return from Okinawa, Marc has been teaching a Shorin-ryu class in the Southern Kingdom dojo, in Killorglin every Tuesday evening and Friday evening with a small but dedicated group of students.

 He also traveled to France to train with Sensei Rault, 8th dan, Kyudokan France, (highest Kyudokan rank in Europe) and Civil and Cultural Ambassador of the Okinawan Prefecture.

 We are always delighted to welcome new members.
 At Kyudokan Kerry, you will find a welcoming group of enthusiasts.

 Whether you are a total beginner or have practiced karate in the past irrespective of your style, and are considering returning to karate you will always be welcomed at Kyudokan Kerry.
 We have a very enthusiastic group composed of both beginners and experiences karate-ka, and we have all at one stage been beginners so we understand that joining a karate club as a total beginner can be intimidating.

 No matter your age, gender or your current level of fitness, the practice of Karate for adults has many benefits, so why not contact us on 087 6765632, via email, facebook , Instagram or Twitter and find out more.